theopensystemslab/material-passport/README.md

 ## Important notes

-- If trying to run the `sync-orders` script on local, make sure to use webpack instead of turbopack (`pnpm devv`), else you will run into an issue with the bundler being able to locate the pdfkit assets, which we copy across at runtime (not the ideal solution).
-The alternative is just to build the full application (`pnpm build`, `pnpm start`), which works fine.
+- If trying to run the pdf generation logic on local (e.g. hitting `generate-pdf`), make sure to use webpack instead of turbopack (`pnpm devv`), else you will run into an issue with the bundler being unable to locate the pdfkit assets, which we copy across via a webpack plugin.
+The alternative is just to build the full application (`pnpm build`, `pnpm start`), which also works.
 -